philsbln/draft-tiesel-quic-unreliable-streams/draft-tiesel-quic-unreliable-streams.md

  - The sender opening an unreliable stream must set 'R' bit of the type byte for a STREAM frame to 0.

-A client that has not indicated its willingness to receive unreliable stream frames as using the transport parameter accept_unreliable_stream_frames MUST answer with a RST_STREAM frame indicating a STREAM_STATE_ERROR when receiving a STREAM frame having the 'R' bit not set.
+When receiving a STREAM frame having the 'R' bit not set, a client that has not advertised support for unreliable streams in the handshake MUST answer with a RST_STREAM frame indicating a STREAM_STATE_ERROR.

 All frames of a stream MUST have the R bit to the same value.